 GENERAL DISCUSSION ON SUBSTANTIVE MATTERS BASED ON CURRENT LAW RELATING TO Nordic indigenous TK&IP

 The aim of the ongoing work is to enable a dialogue between experts of Sámi TK (traditional knowledge)/TCE (traditional cultural expressions) and experts in IP from the Nordic countries.
 The narrative of the IP subgroups is maintained in blue, allowing still food for thought to incoming meetings.
 The basis for the discussion should be the work that has been undertaken among the Sámi in recent years (under Sámi parliamentary Council, SPC), building on the studies made in Finland and Norway collected on the Dialogue Portal.
 A common pan-Sámi approach on the needs for IP protection and solutions from indigenous perspective would provide a good basis to work on.
 The first meeting on May 25 focused on options under current IP law to protect some Sámi TK/TCEs.
 A general state of play on work done under the SPC was presented at the IP subgroup on June 1 that continued to discuss the gaps, which elements do not exist in the system and how they should be addressed (as below).
+The third meeting started with highlighting the relationship between this dialogue between the Nordic experts and the on-going negotiations.
+While it was clear for everyone who have participated in the discussions that there was no link with this work and the IGC negotiations on an international instrument on the protection of GRs, TK and TCEs at WIPO but a clarification on the Dialogue portal was in order to enable comfort in the dialogue to continue.

+The meeting on 28 September made an in depth dive into the rights based approach suggested in the IMKÁS-study.
+The texts in black are real issues raised at the expert seminar often by Sámi in 2020 and the suggested “possible measures” have been subject of discussion at the IP subgroup to address them.

 COPYRIGHT